Skip to Main Content

 Activity Note

-Walking approx. 4 miles during group activities throughout the morning; mostly flat with some slopes and steps; more depending on personal preference.
+Walking about 2 miles during group activities throughout the morning; mostly flat with some slopes and steps.
 Short transfers by taxi or local bus.
 Shoes will need to be removed to enter some of the attractions today.
+Extent and duration of walking and other activities during free time according to personal choice.

 Breakfast: